replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ## 1.91.2

 :::important
-The app manager v1.91.2 contains a known issue that affects the use of required configuration items in airgapped environments.
+The app manager v1.91.2 has a known issue that affects the use of required configuration items in air gapped environments.
 See [Known Issue](#known-issues-1-91-2) below.
 :::